-Risk Issue/Impact How managed Plant Reliability If the ALGS plant outage factor were 5%, instead of the budgeted 2.3%, revenues and net income would decline by \$750,000 in 2005/06, assuming no recoveries.
-Plant outage risk for Brilliant is transferred to the power purchaser/plant operator.
+Risk Issue/Impact How managed Plant Reliability Once all channel repairs are completed and ALGS resumes normal operation, if the ALGS plant outage factor were to increase by 2.5 percentage points, from the forecasted 8.7 per cent, revenues and net income would decline by \$770,000 in 2006/07, assuming no recoveries.
+Plant outage risk for BRD is transferred to the power purchaser/plant operator.
 Design-build contracts are secured by: performance and labour and materials bonds; either cash holdbacks or letters of credit; and parent company guarantees.
 Machinery and equipment have manufacturer warranties.
 All power projects also carry business interruption, property and liability insurance.
-Availability of Funds Equity and debt funding are required for completion of current and future projects.
-The final \$50 million of government equity was paid April 1, 2005.
+Availability of Funds Debt funding is required for completion of current and future projects.
 Key ALGS, BRX and WAX agreements are structured to achieve financeable projects with a high credit rating.
 CPC/CBT plan to retain cash from operations to lessen the borrowing burden for WAX, which may allow more flexible WAX power marketing.
-BRX Power Marketing Forty percent of BRX output has been marketed to BC Hydro under a 20-year Green Power contract, the revenue from which is sufficient to recover project capital costs.
-CPC is pursuing sales contracts with utilities and marketers in domestic and U.S. markets for the remaining 60% of BRX power.
+BRX Power Marketing Forty per cent of BRX output has been marketed to BC Hydro under a 20-year Green Power contract, the revenue from which is sufficient to recover project capital costs.
+CPC is pursuing sales contracts with utilities and marketers in domestic and U.S. markets for the remaining 60 per cent of BRX power.
 Transmission and Market Access CPC/CBT power projects are located in a region with limited long-term firm transmission capacity to access adjacent markets in Alberta and the U.S. CPC has signed a long-term Transmission Rights Agreement with Teck Cominco.
-CPC is intervening in BC Transmission Corporation tariff hearings.
-CPC is also pursuing sales contracts with delivery at CPC/CBT points of interconnection.
+CPC intervenes in BC Transmission Corporation tariff and capital plan hearings.
+CPC also pursues sales contracts with delivery at CPC/CBT points of interconnection.
 Regulatory Risk CPC/CBT and CPC/CBT power projects come under the Utilities Commission Act definition of public utilities.
 CPC has obtained a Ministerial Order exempting CPC/CBT and CPC/CBT power projects from regulation.
 Where appropriate, CPC also intervenes in the regulatory proceedings of BC Hydro and FortisBC.